Mō mātou

 Dr Leona Dann

-Dr Leona Dann is the Commission’s specialist, system safety.
-Leona is a registered nurse and midwife with a Master of Midwifery and a doctorate in health science.
+Dr Leona Dann is the Specialist, System Safety at Te Tāhū Hauora Health Quality & Safety Commission.
+Leona is a registered nurse and a midwife with a Master of Midwifery, a doctorate in health science and a postgraduate certificate in ergonomics/human factors.
 She was a lead maternity care midwife and has also worked in various midwifery leadership positions in DHBs and nationally.
 Her areas of interest include human factors, learning through understanding the lived experience, the overlap between systems thinking and mātauranga Māori, and restorative responses to health care harm.

-Glen Mitchell
+Rebekah Mitchell